An interview with a Capital Placement intern on his experience interning in one of the most vibrant cities in the world.

 Nirav recently completed his first year of BCom in Finance and Marketing with Strategic Management, at McGill University, Canada.
 Nirav applied for Capital Placement’s Finance internship programme in Bangalore.
-In this Blog, Nirav will share his experience interning in India and his thoughts on the city of Bangalore, tips and recommendations and about his overall experience in the city.
+In this Blog, Nirav will share his experience interning in India and his thoughts on the city of Bangalore, tips and recommendations, and his overall experience in the city.

 Where are you now and what kind of internship are you doing?

 I am currently doing a 10-week internship at Deloitte in their Bangalore office.
 I’m in Deloitte’s Clients and Markets department, which gives me a great insight into the world of both auditing and finance.

 What was your first impression of Bangalore?